 Tip 2: Find the counter

-Roughly six bags per 1,000 passengers are mishandled every year, equating to millions of lost luggage items.
+According to this article from the BBC, tens of millions of bags go astray every year.
 Airport staff at the baggage claim office are well-versed in how to best go about locating your belongings, so be sure to follow their advice and remain calm.

 Some airlines require you to report missing baggage within a certain time period to be eligible for their cover, so don’t delay if you believe your bags have been lost.

 Tip 3: Check other oversized baggage pickup areas

 Oversized items usually appear at a different location than the regular baggage carousel.
 Many airports have several designated oversized item pickup areas, and they can often be unpredictable.
 If your oversized luggage isn’t appearing at one area, do a quick check of other drop off zones before reporting missing luggage.

 Do you have a travel hack to make your time at the airport more enjoyable?
 We'd love to hear it!
 Send us an email at email@example.com and tell us more.